Carolyn Ainslie, vice president for finance and treasurer

 II.
 Who is Affected by this PolicyBACK TO TOP

-All University departments - in particular those that incur software costs.
+All University departments that incur software costs.

 To charge a cost in the current accounting period.